Global Growth & Strategy·Localization Best Practices

 Defining and categorizing translation errors in the LQA process

 Broadly speaking, a translation error is any lack of consistency between the source and target text.
-Errors can be divided into objective or subjective mistakes:
+We divide errors into objective or subjective mistakes.
+Here are some examples of both:

 • Mistranslations are incorrect translations that mislead readers.